lbonavina/lbonavina/README.md

 <h2 align="left">Hi 👋!
-My name is Leonardo Bonavina and I'm a Full-Stack Developer & Tech Lead, from Brazil 🇧🇷</h2>
+My name is Lucas Bonavina and I'm a Full-Stack Developer & Tech Lead, from Brazil 🇧🇷</h2>

 <p align="left">
   Full-stack developer with 8+ years of experience building scalable web systems, leading dev teams and shipping products to production.
 Powered by coffee ☕, games 🎮 and supervised by 3 cats: Eevee, Tommy & Ginger 🐱